developerKhusanjon/bike-renting/README.md

 # bike-rental
-Event sourcing system of renting bikes with AxonIQ
+Event driven system of renting bikes with AxonIQ